 Skip to main content

 Can I ask?
-Why the ask is hard....
+Why is asking for help so hard?

 Twenty years in, we are more experienced; however, we, I am also older.
 The mental and physical demands look and feel different.
 Our bodies are older and physically weaker.
 I know the challenges ahead and there is also a land of unknown.
 Still, I can remember the exact conversation with an acquaintance just weeks after Ivey’s birth that put my wall up that me having weaknesses somehow reflected on Ivey, or that I wasn’t strong enough to be her mom.
 As I say this I can see Tami rolling her eyes and giving me a “talking too”.
 We have incredible family and friends who have helped and supported us every step of the way- and in my mind, there should have been a cut off date where we had our feet under us and not needing “help”.
 Truth is: We have had our feet under us - I have- for years, but I need help notwithstanding however experienced.